 This is the foundational MBA course.
 Critical thinking and reasoning with quantitative data, managerial problem solving, legal/ethical decision making, communication, and leadership skills are introduced in this course.
-These skills are practiced in an active student-learning environment.
-They are applied to essential business principles in the management of diverse human assets, organizational behavior, operations management, law, ethics and regulatory issues, and a global perspective on change, service to society and leadership.
-(Alternatively, “Key principles and concepts from the major business fields provide the framework for in-depth exploration during the advanced MBA courses.”)
+These skills are practiced in an active student-learning environment as students are challenged to begin to apply essential business principles to a variety of management challenges while developing a global perspective on change, service to society, and leadership.
 (3)

 MBA 512 Accounting for Managers